Aegis: Tethering a Blockchain with Primary-Chain Stake

 \section{Conclusion}

-We present Aegis, a novel expansion blockchain protocol whose nodes can join and leave in a permissionless fashion by staking in a primary chain.
-Aegis guarantees safety at all times and progress after \gst despite asynchronous communication among its nodes up to~$\gst$.
+We present Aegis, a novel tethered blockchain protocol whose nodes can join and leave in a permissionless fashion by staking through a primary-chain smart contract.
+Aegis guarantees safety at all times and progress starting shortly after $\gst$ despite asynchronous communication among its nodes up to~$\gst$.
 A core assumption allowing Aegis to succeed is that the nodes have synchronous access to the primary chain.
 Without this assumption, no protocol can achieve all desired properties: Agreement, No-Batching Validity and Progress.

-While Aegis can be deployed as-is on top of a primary blockchain, there are two practical aspects to consider.
-Aegis requires primary-chain transactions in intervals close to the time for unstaking~\deltaActive.
-This implies a tradeoff between short unstaking time and low primary-chain overhead.
-In terms of performance, Aegis can change committee membership at a lower frequency than every block.
-This allows using contemporary BFT state machine replication algorithms (e.g.,~\cite{yin2019hotstuff,gelashvili2022jolteon,babel2023mysticeti}) that are more efficient than running a one-shot consensus instance per block.

-The tools to deploy staking for Aegis are ready at hand, e.g., Avalanche's elastic subnets~\cite{avalanche2022subnets}; direct implementation with a smart contract; and Ethereum's EigenLayer~\cite{eigenlayer}, which enables a market for stake on Ethereum that secures external tasks as well as Ethereum's consensus.
-Thus, Aegis opens the door for a new generation of truly decentralized expansion blockchains.
+The tools to deploy staking for Aegis are ready at hand, e.g., Avalanche subnets~\cite{avalanche2022subnets}; direct implementation with a smart contract; and Ethereum's EigenLayer~\cite{eigenlayer}, which enables a market for stake on Ethereum that secures external tasks as well as Ethereum's consensus.
+Thus, Aegis opens the door for a new generation of tethered blockchains supporting truly decentralized applications.